 - Filing of an approved Plan of Work with the Graduate School;

 - Satisfactory completion of written and oral qualifying examinations in two major and one minor history fields.
-Cognate requirements will be met through satisfactory completion of course work in the cognate.

 Dissertation: The dissertation is a work of original historical research and presentation on a topic selected by the student with the approval of the student’s advisor and accepted as successfully completed by both the advisor and a dissertation committee.
 Upon completion of the dissertation, the student will be required to make a public lecture presentation-defense and to submit the dissertation for certification to the Graduate School.